jennafradin/textsense/README.md

 ### b.
 Psychophysics

-We used the recorded tactile signals a serie of commonly-used texture to perform psychophysical experiments on visual-haptic interaction.
+We used the recorded those tactile signals to perform a serie of psychophysical experiments on visual-haptic interaction.

-You can additional informations about the setup on the [poster](https://github.com/jennafradin/textsense?poster_WIP.pdf)
+You can additional informations about the setup on the [poster](https://github.com/jennafradin/textsense/poster_WIP.pdf)

 #### Experiment 1.